flavian-ost/Reacto/README.md

 ## 🕹️ How to play
 1. Turn on REACTO using the side button
-2. Select the number of players
-3. Choose a game
+2. Choose a game
-4. Start playing
+3. Start playing

 ### Available Games